Health Services Manager: Job Description & Requirements

 Health services management programs may offer two tracks: health services or clinical research.
 Courses often cover healthcare delivery systems, medical terminology, healthcare organizational management, health policy, health information technology, cost-effectiveness analysis and managerial accounting.
 Students complete internships under the supervision of a mentor or professional.
 These often involve projects and assignments in a career setting that matches the student's interests.

 Health services managers working in nursing homes must first obtain certification and earn a bachelor's degree in every state.
 Some states also require assisted living facilities managers to obtain certification.
 Those who work in other medical facilities don't need to be certified.
 Those who wish to work in information management can become a Registered Health Information Administrator by passing an exam through the American Health Information Management Association.
 This also requires earning a bachelor's or graduate degree from an approved school.

 The U.S. Bureau of Labor Statistics (BLS) reported that medical and health services management jobs were expected to grow at a faster-than-average rate of 23% from 2012-2022.
 Part of this growth was attributed to an aging U.S. population.
-According to the BLS, medical and health services managers earned an average yearly salary of $101,340 in May 2013.
+According to the BLS, medical and health services managers earned a mean yearly salary of $101,340 in May 2013.

 Related to Health Services Manager: Job Description & Requirements

 - Recently Updated